etelpmoc/eip4844/README.md

 - **4_4_blob_gas_analysis**: Analyzes blob gas fees to understand the dynamics of the blob gas fee market.

 **Crawler:** Code for crawling Ethereum data, rollup data from various sources (specified in the code).

+- This is not necessary if you download preprocessed data from above google drive link.